EBC Brussels Team

 Dominika Suchonova

-COMMUNICATIONS AND ADVOCACY OFFICER
+COMMUNICATIONS & ADVOCACY COORDINATOR

 Dominika has international experience in the field of communications, marketing and event management that she acquired in France and Denmark.
 She worked both in the non-profit (AFS Intercultural Programs) and the public sector (French School of Public Health, French Ministry of the Armed Forces).
 She holds a bachelor degree in the French philology from the Masaryk University (the Czech Republic) and a master degree in Intercultural Communication from the University of Rennes 2 (France).

-COMMUNICATIONS & POLICY OFFICER
+COMMUNICATIONS & ADVOCACY OFFICER

 Annette Dumas